Best Tips for Abdominoplasty Scar Fading & Care

 Careful planning during the surgical procedure ensures that scars are intentionally hidden in areas that are less visible.
 By positioning the scars below the bikini line, they can be less visible when wearing clothing or swimwear.
 This strategic scar placement is vital for many individuals after abdominoplasty.

-In addition to surgical planning, post-surgical treatments and preventative measures can further minimise the visibility of scars.
+In addition to surgical planning, post-surgical treatments and preventative measures can further reduce the visibility of scars.
 Here are some effective strategies:

-These practices all contribute to effective scar minimisation.
+These practices all contribute to effective scar treatment.

 Dr Beldholm’s Final Thoughts